 We expect that you will realize the following outcomes:

 - Opportunity for transformational rather than marginal improvements

 - Automation of labor-intensive operations and reduced error rate

 - Elimination of disparate organizational silos and improved collaboration

 By conducting BPA workshops prior to procuring new technology, stakeholders meet to define requirements for the future state.
 These requirements are then translated into vendor demonstration scripts.
 This ensures that vendors have a level playing field and that stakeholders can compare “apples-to-apples” when evaluating systems.
 Involving many individuals from the college community from the outset helps to ensure a well-considered decision, and buy-in for a successful implementation.

 Ensuring First Class ERP Implementation

 Many colleges and universities are disappointed with the outcomes of technology investments.
 This is because technology alone cannot solve process issues.
-When processes are re-imagined before configuring new technology, dramatic improvements rather than marginal gains are the result.
+By reimagining processes before configuring new technology, the outcomes are dramatic improvement rather than marginal gains.

 Business Process Analysis Workshops